mnguyen0226/a3tgcn_cps/README.md

     - Explained Variance Score (Var): is used to calculated the correlation coefficient, which measures the ability of the prediction result to represent the actual data.
 The larger the value is, the better the prediction effect is.

 - Hyperparameters (default, can be changed and optimized via Genetic Algorithms):
-    - learning rate = 0.001
+    - OP_LR = 0.001 = learning rate [0.0, 1]
-    - batch size = 32
+    - OP_BATCH_SIZE = 32 # batch size is the number of samples that will be passed through to the network at one time (in this case, number of 12 rows/seq_len/time-series be fetched and trained in TGCN at 1 time) [4, 8, 16, 32, 64, 128, 256, 450]
-    - training epochs = 3000
+    - OP_EPOCH = 3000 # number of epochs / iteration > 0
-    - number of hiden layers = 64
+    - OP_HIDDEN_DIM = 64 # output dimension of the hidden_state in GRU.
+This is NOT number of GRU in 1 TGCN.
+[8, 16, 32, 64, 100, 128]

 ## 5.Tensorflow TGCN